daidaidaidaidaidai-cat/DRG-Drop/README.md

-# YOLO-PRCV: VisDrone Multimodal Detection Code
+# VisDrone Multimodal Detection Code

 This is a minimal open-source version organized from the experimental directory.
 It keeps the model code needed to reproduce the paper's experiments, three target YAML configs, the training/validation/inference entry points, and the Depth Anything V2 inference code.